jargonLint/jargonLint/CONTRIBUTING.md

 ## Suggestions

 Please make any suggestions in [Discussions](https://github.com/jargonLint/jargonLint/discussions).
 You can find discussion topics related to your suggestion and check out other topics there.

 ## Credit

+By signing off on your commits, you affirm that your commit complies with the repository terms, the [Developer Certificate of Origin](/DCO) (DCO).
+This simply ensures that you have the legal right to make the contribution.

 Please feel free to add yourself to the CONTRIBUTORS.md file with your pull request.
-We appreciate your effort and would love to add you to our list of contributors.
+We appreciate your efforts and would love to add you to our list of contributors.